 1 and 2 will be assessed by the supervisor, class teacher and course provider.
-3, 4 and 5 will be assessed and marked in accordance with Examiners' Guidelines (see Section 2.7.1).
+3, 4 and 5 will be assessed and marked in accordance with Examiners' Guidelines (see Examination and marking guidelines).
 Supervisors will also provide guidance, informal advice and assessment during meetings with their student supervisees.